-Section 3.
+SECTION 3.
 Presidential Committees

-- A. There may be Presidential Committees appointed by the President with approval of the Council. - 1.
-Presidential Committee on Selections - 2.
-Presidential Committee on Special Awards - 3.
-Presidential Committee on Endowments - B. The term of the members of these committees shall be limited to the term of the President who appoints the committee members.
+The following Presidential Committees in addition to any others deemed necessary may be appointed by the President with approval of the Council.

+Presidential Committee on Selections

+Presidential Committee on Special Awards

+Presidential Committee on Endowments

+The term of the members of these committees shall be limited to the term of the President who appoints the committee members

-Section 4.
+SECTION 4.
 Ad Hoc Committees

-- A. Ad Hoc Committees may be appointed by the President, Council, or Coordinating Committee Chairs in consultation with the President, Executive Committee, and Executive Director and with approval of the Council when deemed necessary to conduct Committee and Association activities. - B. Term limits of Committee members, including the Chairman, will be set by the Council.
+Ad Hoc Committees may be appointed by the President, Council, or Coordinating Committee Chairs in consultation with the President, Executive Committee, and Executive Director and with approval of the Council when deemed necessary to conduct Committee and Association activities.

+Term limits of Committee members, including the Chairman, will be set by the Council.

-Section 5.
+SECTION 5.
 Duties and Responsibilities of Coordinating, Advisory, and Presidential Committees

-- A. Coordinating Committee on Budget & Administration It shall also be the duty of this Committee to meet at least annually to review the staff pension plan(s) and recommend changes that might improve the employee benefits package.
-This Committee shall review budgetary information including revenues and expenses, financial projections, major capital expenditures, and key financial indicators.
-The Committee will also review variances in the Budget and other major program developments from a financial perspective.
-This Committee shall be responsible for the annual independent audit and reporting audit results to the Council at the appropriate Annual Meeting of the Council. - B. Presidential Committee on Special Awards - If suitable candidates are selected by the Committee, it shall submit the names of not more than three (3) such members to the Council for each award. - The Council may elect one recipient? for each respective award and presentation of the awards will take place at the discretion of the President during the Annual Meeting. - C. Presidential Committee on Endowments - Recommend and approve programs, policies and marketing efforts required to generate contributions to the Research and Education Foundation, and recommend and approve methods of giving to the Foundation and ways in which contributors can be recognized for various levels of giving.
+A. Coordinating Committee on Budget & Administration

+- It shall also be the duty of this Committee to meet at least annually to review the staff pension plan(s) and recommend changes that might improve the employee benefits package. - This Committee shall review budgetary information including revenues and expenses, financial projections, major capital expenditures, and key financial indicators. - 3.
+The Committee will also review variances in the Budget and other major program developments from a financial perspective. - 4.
+This Committee shall be responsible for the annual independent audit and reporting audit results to the Council at the appropriate Annual Meeting of the Council.

+B. Presidential Committee on Special Awards

+- 1. If suitable candidates are selected by the Committee, it shall submit the names of not more than three (3) such members to the Council for each award. - 2.
+The Council may elect one recipient for each respective award and presentation of the awards will take place at the discretion of the President during the Annual Meeting.

+C. Presidential Committee on Endowments

-- Volunteer personal time and effort in securing major gifts to the Foundation and set an example, by personal contributions, for the general membership of the Association. - Support The Society of 1906 and recommend and approve programs to enhance the visibility and growth of the Society.
+- Recommend and approve programs, policies and marketing efforts required to generate contributions to the Research and Education Foundation, and recommend and approve methods of giving to the Foundation and ways in which contributors can be recognized for various levels of giving. - 2.
+Volunteer personal time and effort in securing major gifts to the Foundation and set an example, by personal contributions, for the general membership of the Association. - Support The Society of 1906 and recommend and approve programs to enhance the visibility and growth of the Society.